-ANTONIA "TATA" FLORES (2011): In 1987, she and two motorcyclist friends joined Chicago's Pride Parade, and Dykes on Bikes was born.
+ANTONIA "TATA" FLORES (posthumous 2011): In 1987, she and two motorcyclist friends joined Chicago's Pride Parade, and Dykes on Bikes was born.
 The group became a parade tradition, and Flores led in supporting it as well as other social venues for lesbians.
 Passionate about the diversity that is a part of community, she took part in countless events.
 Born in Chicago in 1958, she died here of breast cancer in 2008.

-GRANT LYNN FORD (2011): In 1975, he co-founded Chicago's GayLife newspaper and later joined or helped to organize several LGBT efforts, including the anti-Anita Bryant Orange Balls I and II.
-After a 1978 run for 44th Ward alderman, he served as pastor of Hinsdale's Holy Covenant Metropolitan Community Church from 1979 to 1986, when he moved to Florida to lead what became the MCC denomination's largest congregation, Fort Lauderdale's Sunshine Cathedral.
+GRANT LYNN FORD (2011): In 1975, he co-founded Chicago's GayLife newspaper and later assisted with several LGBT efforts, including the anti-Anita Bryant Orange Balls I and II.
+After a 1978 run for 44th Ward alderman, he served as pastor of Hinsdale's Holy Covenant Metropolitan Community Church from 1979 to 1986, when he moved to Florida and led what became the MCC denomination's largest congregation, Fort Lauderdale's Sunshine Cathedral.
+He now lives in San Antonio.